shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 These commands create a directory `bower_components`, containing all the dependencies installed, each in its own sub-directory.
 With that in mind, we will be referencing our front-end dependencies, relatively to their catalogs within the `bower_components` directory.

-Now let's write a build task for Gulp.
+Now lets write a build task for Gulp.
 Gulp is a streamed build tool.
 That means, that each operation you perform, passes its result to another operation as the input argument.
 So, for example, if you run `gulp.src('src/styles/*.scss')`, it will return you an object with the list of all the SCSS files and the magic `pipe()` method.
 And when you call the `gulp.src(...).pipe(scss())`, Gulp will pass that list to the SCSS compiler plugin, so you will get a compiled CSS code.
 That is, not a CSS file itself, but a compressed, merged, CSS file' content.

 And that describes the second important feature of Gulp: it does not store the intermediate operation results.
 It is almost like a functional programming - you just have the input data.
 Then you call a chain of functions on it, passing the result of one function call to the next function as its input.
 Same happens here, but in not that